 When they find a potential culprit, it was around halfway through the episode.
 Knowing that this is a multiple-part episode, I knew that they hadn’t solved the case yet.
 It turns out the culprit they found committed the robbery, but they didn’t murder Fusaya’s father.

-Near the end of the episode, we see Kogoro and Conan talking with Fusaya’s mother and sister and the hospital.
+Near the end of the episode, we see Kogoro and Conan talking with Fusaya’s mother and sister at the hospital.
 As Conan points out afterward, they learned more than they realized initially, thanks to answers from Fusaya’s sister and mother.

 The preview shows that the mystery woman will be talking with Kogoro and Conan, so it’ll be interesting to hear what she has to say and how she fits in with this mystery.
 I’m curious to find out just how Conan (because, let’s be honest, it’s going to be Conan solving this and not Kogoro) pieces everything together and determines who the real killer is.